What Are Safety Reports in SMS Programs?

 - Other SMS information, such as goals, objectives, etc.

 Usually, safety reports in aviation SMS programs will revolve around safety performance.
-They key take away with creating safety reports in SMS programs is: VISUAL is effective and pretty.
+The key takeaway with creating safety reports in SMS programs is: VISUAL is effective and pretty.

-That said, we can summarize that safety report are used to:
+That said, we can summarize that safety reports are used to:

 - Communicate relevant safety information to relevant people;